swiftwasm/carton/README.md

 `carton dev` can also detect existing installations of `swiftenv`, so if you already have SwiftWasm installed via `swiftenv`, you don't have to do anything on top of that to start using `carton`.

+All of these commands and subcommands can be passed a `--help` flag that prints usage info and information about all available options.

 ## How does it work?